 Multicultural NSW promotes community harmony and social cohesion in one of the most culturally diverse states in the world

-Our vision is for a stronger NSW: social, cultural and economic prosperity through cultural diversity.
+Our vision is for a stronger NSW, using our cultural diversity as a vehicle to achieve cultural and economic prosperity.

 We are driven by three key principles: